Virginia's 26th Senate district: Geography

 The Virginia Supreme Court approved the current district map in December of 2021, following the 2020 Census, and the changes took effect for the 2023 elections.
 The new map reassigned the numerical indices of the Senate districts in such a way that District 26 was effectively relocated.
 The district now covers all of New Kent County, Gloucester County, Mathews County, the majority of James City County, and parts of Hanover County and King and Queen County.
 It includes the town of Mechanicsville (northeast of Richmond) and parts of Hampton Roads.

 Prior to redistricting, District 26 was located in the upper Shenandoah Valley, covering Page County, Rappahannock County, Shenandoah County, Warren County, the City of Harrisonburg, and part of Rockingham County.
 These localities are now split between the 1st and 2nd District.

-The district overlapped with Virginia's 5th and 6th congressional districts, and with the 15th, 18th, 25th, 26th, and 29th districts of the Virginia House of Delegates.
-It bordered the state of West Virginia.
+The district is located entirely within Virginia's 1st congressional district, and overlaps with the 60th, 68th, 69th, and 71st districts of the Virginia House of Delegates.